cite-sa/open-science-lens/docs/osl-plugin.md

 The OSL Plugin available is targeting the Chrome browser although it is build in a generic way to allow for easier migration between different browser APIs.

 The OSL Plugin uses Vanilla Javascript and utilises the Chrome.api for all its extension-related features. (https://developer.chrome.com/extensions/api_index)
+It also uses Bootstrap icons which are open sourced (MIT).

 ## Distribution